 Tips To view settings for who has access to the online meeting, who has to wait for you to admit them into the meeting, and who can present during the meeting, click Online meeting settings (just above the message area).

 - (Optional) In the meeting area, you can type an agenda or other information about the meeting.
 Be careful not to change any of the online meeting information.

 - (Optional) To add a picture or attachment with the agenda, at the top of the meeting window, click the More actions icon (…), click Insert, and then click Attachments or OneDrive files or Pictures inline.

 - At the top of the meeting window, click Send.

-At 1plex we aim to be the provider of choice for the design, implementation and support of Microsoft Communication Platform and Polycom audio/video solutions.
-With our focus on delivering fully integrated solutions, we ensure that our customers obtain the maximum benefit from Unified Communications.
+1plex is a certified Microsoft Gold Partner with the aim to be the provider of choice for the design, implementation and support of Microsoft Teams Platform and Poly audio/video solutions.
+Our focus is on delivering fully integrated solutions to ensure that our customers obtain the maximum benefit from Unified Communications.